Using Batik Fabric Scraps to make Custom Batik Fabric Pieces

 Admiring your Fun Sewing Project

 The first couple of times making batik fabric pieces might experimental.
 You might find out that more fabric pieces need to be used, or more rows of stitching may need to be added.
 Have fun while experimenting, and don’t be shy about displaying or using your experiments in other projects.
+Make sure to take a picture of your project and display it in a Sewing Projects Keepsake Journal.

 I chose to frame my first experiment.
 The background behind my Custom Batik Fabric Piece is a sparkly black piece of photo paper.
 I now have this picture hanging in Amy’s Sewing Studio!